ToolJet/ToolJet/docs/versioned_docs/version-1.x.x/widgets/table.md

 ### Server-side pagination

 Server-side pagination can be used to run a query whenever the page is changed.
-Go to events section of the inspector and change the action for `on page changed` event.
+Go to events section of the inspector and change the action for `On page changed` event.
 Number of records per page needs to be handled in your query.
 If server-side pagination is enabled, `pageIndex` property will be exposed on the table object, this property will have the current page index. `pageIndex` can be used to query the next set of results when page is changed.

 When Server-side pagination is enabled, you'll be able to set three other table properties:
 - **Enable previous page button**: When server-side pagination is enabled, this button is enabled by default.
 Toggle this off to hide the previous page button from the table.